nibreh/yellow-plugin-justified-gallery/README.md

 ## How to use Justified Gallery

 Justified Gallery comes in addition to Gallery plugin.
 You don't have to do nothing, just use the gallery shortcut the same way as usual.
+Very useful when you use "xx%" to reduce your pictures.

     [gallery photo-album/]
     [gallery photo-album/ - 70%]